chartjs/Chart.js/docs/configuration/index.md

 ### plugins

-Inline plugines can be included in this array.
+Inline plugins can be included in this array.
 It is an alternative way of adding plugins for single chart (vs registering the plugin globally).
 More about plugins in the [developers section](../developers/plugins.md).

 ## Global Configuration